 When it comes to biking, the biggest danger is inactivity, not traffic.
 As I said in Episode two, we fear the wrong things.

 Let's turn to food.
 There have been many studies about the benefits of eating a plant based diet.
 I'm gonna refer mainly to the American Journal of Clinical Nutrition, September 1 2003, which pointed out that going vegan can add up to 3.6 years to your life.

-Now.
-The other problem that we face in the way that most of us eat is to eat too much meat and dairy.
+Now the other problem that we face in the way that most of us eat is to eat too much meat and dairy.
 And there's again numerous studies that point out the problems with this, which is basically cardiovascular disease and extra incidence of cancer.
-The China Study, the Seventh Day Adventist study the nurse's study, a lot of others besides.
+The China Study, the Seventh Day Adventist's Study, the Nurse's study, a lot of others besides.

 ▲ Environmental toll of food system

 Now there's an environmental toll of the present food system.
 In fact, today, February 20th, 2020, Vox online ran an article called How to Reduce Your Food's Carbon Footprint In 2 Charts, and the bottom line is that CO2 Emissions from plant based foods are 10 to 50 times lower than animal based foods.
 And by the way, looking at the charts in that article, you can see that the same holds true for land use.
 And again, edenicity is designed to address these issues through local organic, mainly plant centric gardening.